 If you’ve spent any time studying conversion rate optimization (CRO) for your Shopify store, you’ve probably heard experts discussing complex tactics like A/B testing, user testing, and multivariate testing.

 All of these practices can be helpful and can lead to huge increases in conversions, the problem is most of the experts who publish the studies on CRO work for enterprise-level companies.
-So all these great ideas are based on companies with millions of visitors, huge budgets, and teams of experts.
+So all these great Ecommerce conversion tactics are based on companies with millions of visitors, huge budgets, and teams of experts.

 It’s not realistic for most Shopify store owners to fund regular A/B tests that are statistically significant.
 Not only is it not realistic, is not how you should be improving conversions.

 Most Shopify store owners don’t have the time, traffic volume, or money to properly follow the practices used by the big guys.
 However, there are things you can do right now to improve your conversion rate for free.